Truck accident lawyer, Amy Witherite, discusses the importance of finding legal help when there is confusion as to who is at fault for a truck crash.

 A large percentage of commercial truck accidents in Atlanta are linked to the negligence of truck drivers as well as the companies they work for.
 Many trucking companies opt to deviate from safety regulations, and cut corners when it comes to vehicle maintenance, or obeying traffic laws designed to keep all drivers safe.
 According to Federal Motor Carrier Safety Administration guidelines, trucking companies are prohibited from forcing drivers to exceed a certain number of miles or hours without resting during a shift.

-In addition, trucking companies must ensure that truckloads being transported are within designated weight requirements among other things according to the federal agency’s rules.
+Trucking companies must ensure that truckloads being transported are within designated weight requirements among other things according to the federal agency’s rules.
 However, many companies fail to follow key FMCSA safety guidelines as a result of greed, going so far as to send drivers to make deliveries while they are fatigued or experiencing other issues.
 A number also fail to maintain vehicles in the safest mechanical conditions possible, leading truckers to believe that this is their sole burden.
 When an accident occurs related to these types of erroneous behaviors, trucking companies often attempt to shun responsibility by claiming drivers, as independent contractors, are responsible for accidents that occur for any reason.

 Because of the tactics used by trucking companies that violate industry safety rules, the circumstances surrounding some crashes leaves room for confusion over who is ultimately responsible to become an influential factor.
 Trucking companies whose drivers have been involved in a serious crash linked to any type of negligence in many cases see an open window through the complexity of the circumstances to place blame where it doesn’t belong.
 This is done in an effort to avoid taking responsibility for their bad actions.
 Many aren’t aware that federal laws and regulations help ensure that trucking companies are held liable for the negligence of their drivers regardless of whether they are an employee or independent contractor.